← All ArticlesFree 6-Day Trial

 February 21, 2026·12 min read

-The good news is that the evidence-based natural approaches to migraine prevention are more substantial than most people realize.
+The good news is that evidence-based natural approaches to migraine prevention are more substantial than most people realize.
 Magnesium alone, studied in multiple randomized controlled trials, can reduce migraine frequency by 40%.
 Riboflavin at a specific dose has a comparable evidence base.
 Biofeedback and acupuncture have been endorsed by major headache societies.
 This is not fringe medicine — it is a well-researched body of knowledge that too few migraine sufferers are ever told about.

 This guide covers what the evidence actually shows, at which doses, for which outcomes, with realistic expectations about what natural approaches can and cannot do.

-What Is Actually Happening During a Migraine
+What Is Actually Happening During a Migraine Attack

 Understanding the neuroscience makes the treatments make more sense — and helps you distinguish between approaches that address the underlying mechanisms versus those that simply mask symptoms.